martbhell/martbhell.github.io/posts/2014/05/bcefp-2015-studying-for-the-exam-part-2.md

 - nas server-ip IP/PREFIX # Set IPs for AutoQoS for NAS (p506)
 - address-family ipv4 unicast # Used to enter IPv4 config in a VRF (p609)
 - debug lacp pdu # turn on debug (p714)
   - terminal monitor # view debug messages in terminal

-### Printing the NOS Admin Guide relevant pages:
+### Printing the NOS Admin Guide relevant pages

 Because the slides for the BCEFP course were insufficient I would get a lot of the basic information about the NOS from the NOS Admin Guide.
 In the materials provided the NOS Admin Guide was separated into two documents.
 The guide is of course available in one pdf.
 Go to the [web version](http://www.brocade.com/downloads/documents/html_product_manuals/NOS_411_AG/index.html "html") and click on the [pdf icon](http://www.brocade.com/downloads/documents/product_manuals/B_VDX/NOS_AdminGuide_v411.pdf "http://www.brocade.com/downloads/documents/product_manuals/B_VDX/NOS_AdminGuide_v411.pdf").
 This makes printing based on the numbers provided easier.
 However the NOS Admin Guide for v4.1.1 referenced was one version below the one on the html version.